Lil Wayne Hospitalized For Seizures, Believed To Still Be Hospitalized

 Soon after his MTV interview, several media outlets reported suspicion was building that the rapper’s troubles may be tied to his history of drug use, namely the toxic concoction known on the streets as “lean.”

-Just last month, a Miami man with ties to both Wayne and Chris Brown was sentenced to 30-years in federal prison after being convicted of armed drug trafficking.
+Just last month, a Miami man with ties to both Wayne and Chris Brown was sentenced to 30 years in federal prison after being convicted of armed drug trafficking.

 The Miami Herald reported Harrison Garcia, also known as “Cuban Harry,” was believed to have supplied much of South Florida with drugs, including lean.

-Over the course of his trial, prosecutors told U.S. Judge Patricia Seitz of instances they uncovered where Garcia traveled around the globe with Brown and appeared in rap videos with Wayne.
+Over the course of his trial, prosecutors told U.S. Judge Patricia Seitz of instances they uncovered where Garcia had traveled around the globe with Brown and appeared in rap videos with Wayne.

-Garcia often referred to himself as “CEO of Purple Drank,” and over his four-day trial last April jurors heard testimony he admitted selling “large amounts of narcotics to Wayne and receiving a $15,000 payment from Brown.
+Garcia often referred to himself as “CEO of Purple Drank,” and over his four-day trial last April, jurors heard testimony where he admitted selling “large amounts of narcotics to Wayne and receiving a $15,000 payment from Brown.

-TMZ added the rapper is now expected to be idled for several days after doctors spoke out against efforts by his associates to have discharged on Sunday in time enough for him to make his Vegas show.
+TMZ added that the rapper is now expected to be idle for several days after doctors spoke out against efforts by his associates to have him discharged on Sunday in time enough for him to make his Vegas show.

-The rapper has previously suffered seizures while flying and doctors stressed the great risk he would be taking in prematurely leaving the hospital.
+The rapper has previously suffered seizures while flying, and doctors stressed the great risk he would be taking in prematurely leaving the hospital.

 Wayne had been scheduled to perform alongside Rae Sremmurd.